turingschool/front-end-curriculum/lessons/module-2/react-component-communication.md

 * What are components in React?
 What are the benefits of using components?
 * What is the difference between state and props in React?
 * When should you make a component stateful?

 <!-- Review from previous lessons on React
 * functions or an extended ES6 class; return one, single JSX element (remember, functions can only return one thing!); there are two types of components: stateless and stateful; modular and reuseability
 * props passed as object with key/value pairs; state holds data that represents the state; props immutable, state mutable;
 * Most of your components should simply take some data from props and render it.
 However, sometimes you need to respond to user input, a server request or the passage of time.
 For this you use state.
-You might conceptualize state as private to that component.
+You might conceptualize state as private to that component.-->
- -->

 ## Structuring React Applications